Adding Components to a Channel

 Components are the fundamental elements of the AEM (Adobe Experience Manager) experience.
-You can use a number of components and add it to your channel in an AEM Screens project.
+You can use several components and add it to your channel in an AEM Screens project.

 AEM Screens provide different AEM components that can be used in a Screens project.